Step Three: Getting the Right Support in Place

 Step Four: Funding Available

-Learn what funding options may be available to you when studying at mainstream college.
+Learn what funding options may be available to you when studying at mainstream college as a blind or partially sighted student.

 Find out more about 'Step Four: Funding Available'